fonoster/rox/README.md

 </tr>
 </table>

+> Notes: The parameter `type` is set to map in the example, but you can send anything that makes send to the client.
+If the parameter `allRequiredParamsPresent` is set to true, the fulfillmentText will be take presedence over the custom effects.

 ## Environment Variables

 Environment variables are used in the entry point script to render configuration templates.
 You can specify the values of these variables during `docker run`, `docker-compose up`, or in Kubernetes manifests in the `env` array.